Overview

 Expense Summary

-• There will be a line on the journal entry for each of these expenses captured on the Reconciliation.
-If there was no activity there will be no lines on the journal entry.
+- There will be a line on the journal entry for each of these expenses captured on the Reconciliation.
+If there was no activity there would be no lines on the journal entry.

 Balance Sheet Information